albertrdixon/docker-transmission-rss/README.md

 # docker transmission-rss

 Use this with a [transmission container](https://github.com/albertrdixon/docker-transmission) to get rss feeds into transmission.
+Can be run straight away without using your own config, by default it will draw from the yify rss feed.

 ```
 $ docker run --detach \